mklmfane/ascension-test/README.md

 ## 11. Compatibility Note
 Use Python 3.11 for the Azure Function locally (other versions may fail to load with current tooling).

----
-Good luck — we’re interested in how you think as much as what you build.